 The smaller the unit, the more difficult it is to change the profession, and the more people want to go.
 This applies to AirForce or Navy.
 If you decide to go there, go only with citizenship.
 The army has more opportunities, and career advancement is faster.

 Now about citizenship: military service guarantees accelerated citizenship.
-According to USCIS instructions, you need to serve 180 days of active duty or a year of reserve.
-To understand, time in basic training and a technical school is equal to active duty, that is, if you have been in training for 180 days, then they will sign form N426 there, and you will send citizenship documents directly from the training.
+USCIS instructs you to serve 180 active duty days or a year of reserve.
+For understanding - the time in basic training and technical school is equivalent to active duty, that is, if you were in training for 180 days, then you will be signed form N426 there, and you will send documents for citizenship directly from the training.

 If you have less than 180 days, then sign up one year after the contract.
 That is, if, for example, you are a logistician, signed a contract today, waited 120 days to send, 5 months were in training.
 Total it is already 9 months.
 Come back, wait another 3 months and send the documents.
 In fact, much simply depends on command, for example, in Illinois, documents are signed immediately upon return, without bureaucracy.